There’s one thing that’s a must when creating a business strategy of any kind – you need to take a look at what your competitors are doing.

 - Using Google Alerts.
 If you aren’t ready to invest in a media monitoring tool, you can start using this content change detection and notification service.
 It notifies you via email whenever there are new searches, including websites, press releases, blogs or scientific research connected to chosen keywords.

 - Tracking social media activity.
 If your brand and your competitors run social media profiles, gathering information from these channels is essential (and can be done automatically).

 After collecting all of this data, you can compare them to your brand’s performance in a single dashboard (just like on the one below!).

-In the 20th century, media monitoring was limited to tracking paper magazines and radio or tv mentions.
+In the past, media monitoring was limited to tracking paper magazines and radio or tv mentions.
 Today, there are thousands of different content formats on the Internet.
 As a result, it’s impossible to manually weed out every place where there is a brand mention.
 And that’s where automation tools can come to the rescue.

 What types of content can you track to monitor competitors online?

 It’s not only about following your competitor’s company blog, website, and social media profiles.
 Even scanning their newsletters isn’t sufficient.

 With media monitoring tools, you can gather data from all channels and track whether or not your competitors are mentioned on any other websites.
 All you have to do is set up the right keywords to track and the software will constantly search the Internet for them.
 You will see the displayed results in a real-time feed without the tiresome work.

 Although there are plenty of them, most digital marketing actions are oriented towards the same goals – ranking better on Google than the competition.
 To do so, you need to keep an eye on your rivals’ actions and analyze their brand performance.

 Why does SEO matter for monitoring competitors’ performance?